Scalable Second Order Optimization for Deep Learning: Distributed System Design

 \section{Distributed System Design}

+We present our distributed system design of the modified Shampoo algorithm.
 Our method is designed to run effectively on modern neural network accelerators such as TPUs~\citep{jouppi2017datacenter} or GPUs.
-We first describe the standard paradigm of data parallelism used in training models on these accelerators.
-Each core of the accelerator computes forward propagation and back propagation on a sub-batch (a subset of a mini-batch, which itself is a small randomly selected subset of the training set) of input examples, followed by gradient aggregation for computing the mini-batch gradient that requires an averaging of the gradients from all cores via all-reduction.
-The aggregated gradient is then used for weight updates.
-The forward propagation and back propagation are run in parallel across all cores available on the system.
+We first describe the standard data parallelism paradigm used in training models on these accelerators~\citep{dean2012}.
+Parameters are replicated on each core of the accelerator, and each core computes forward propagation and back propagation on a sub-batch (a subset of a mini-batch, which itself is a small randomly selected subset of the training set) of input examples.
+These gradients are averaged across all cores via all-reduction to get the average gradient for the mini-batch.
+Each core uses the average mini-batch gradient to update its copy of the parameters.

-All-reduction adds a barrier and all the cores synchronize to aggregate the mini-batch gradients from sub-batches and apply the weight update.
-In \cref{fig:data_parallel} we measure the overheads of each of the steps on a Transformer model \citep{vaswani2017attention} described in the experiment section.
-We observe that the overheads from all-reduction and weight updates are a minor part ($<5\%$) of the overall step time.
+All-reduction adds a barrier as all the cores need to synchronize to compute the mini-batch gradient. \cref{fig:en_fr_latency} shows the overhead of each of the steps on a Transformer~\citep{vaswani2017attention} described in the experiment section.
+We observe that the overheads from all-reduction and weight updates are a minor part ($<\!5\%$) of the overall step time.